thom311/libnl/include/nl-priv-static-route/README.md

 include/nl-priv-static-route
 ============================

-This contains headers that extend the libnl-route-3 API with internal helpers.
+This exposes private API from libnl-route-3.
+The only purpose is for tests to be able to access the internals.
+This is usable to lib/route itself, and to tests that statically link with libnl-route-3.

-It is only usable to components that statically link with the libnl-route-3 source.
-That means libnl-route-3 sources itself (lib/libnl-route-3.la) and the unit tests.
+The difference between nl-priv-static-route and nl-priv-dynamic-route, is that the former uses internal ABI, so it is only usable when the test statically links with lib/route.
+On the other hand, nl-priv-dynamic-route also works with only the public API (that is, dynamically linking with libnl-route-3).